ansys/pystk/doc/source/api/ansys/stk/core/graphics/IAltitudeDisplayConditionFactory.rst

 IAltitudeDisplayConditionFactory
 ================================

-.. py:class:: IAltitudeDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.IAltitudeDisplayConditionFactory

    object

    Define an inclusive altitude interval that determines when an object is rendered based on the camera's altitude relative to a central body.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IAltitudeDisplayConditionFactory

 Overview
 --------